 What happens if my therapist and I aren’t a good fit?

 We all understand the importance of a good relationship.
 We want you to feel comfortable with your therapist.
-You should feel that he or she listens to you, is easy to talk to, is trustworthy, and competent.
+You should feel that they listen to you, are easy to talk to, trustworthy, and competent.
 If you feel you may be better suited for another therapist, simply tell your current one how you feel.
 This information is not taken personally, and your therapist will help you find someone that is a better fit for you.

 How do I pay for therapy?